abhinavprakash199/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

 3.**Placements**
 - For macros we place the gate level netlist cells on wafer rows.
 - Cell placements are done 2 steps:
-   + **Global Placement** (Global Placement tries to find the optimal positions for all the cells, such positions are not necessarly leagel, so cells may overlap of go off rows)
+   + **Global Placement** (Global Placement tries to find the optimal positions for all the cells, such positions are not necessarly leagel, so cells may overlap of go off rows).
-   + **Detailed placements** (In Detailed Placement the positions obtained from global placements are minimally altered to be leagel.
+   + **Detailed placements** (In Detailed Placement the positions obtained from global placements are minimally altered to be leagel).

 4.**Clock Tree Synthesis (CTS)**
 - It is the clock distribution network to deliver the clock to all sequential elements with minimum skew(the arrival of the clock at different component at differnet time) and minimum latency.
 The clock network looks like a tree where the clock source are the roots and the clock elements are the entities.